Alexandra Stevenson

 Alexandra Winfield Stevenson (born December 15, 1980) is an American former professional tennis player.
+At four years old, Alexandra began learning tennis technique from Angel Lopez at the San Diego Tennis and Racquet Club.
+Lopez would continue to coach Alexandra through her professional career.

 Early life and education

 Stevenson's mother is Samantha Stevenson, a sports journalist.
 Her father is former National Basketball Association player Julius Erving.
 Erving was married when he met Samantha Stevenson, and Alexandra Stevenson was conceived as a result of an affair.
-Alexandra Stevenson met her father for the first time in October 2008 after she initiated a meeting.
+Alexandra Stevenson met her father for the first time October 2008 after she initiated a meeting.
 The meeting was documented by ESPN.com's "Reaching Out".
 Stevenson keeps up with her father between tournaments.

 Stevenson graduated from the University of Colorado in December 2007, with a Bachelor of Liberal Arts, Sociology.
 She graduated on the Dean's List and is the only final-eight member to have graduated from college while playing professional tennis.
 Stevenson was inducted into the La Jolla Country Day School Hall of Fame in December 2009 – joining fellow Torrey, Rashaan Salaam, the 1994 Heisman Trophy winner.

 Career

 Early years

 Stevenson made her professional tennis debut in 1998 as a wild card at the US Open where she lost in the first round to France's Alexandra Fusai.
 In 1999 Stevenson qualified and ultimately reached the quarterfinals at Birmingham, a grass warmup to Wimbledon, before withdrawing to Magüi Serna because of a stomach muscle pull.
 The next week, Stevenson was the number one seed during qualifying at Roehampton—and did not drop a set in three rounds as she moved into the main draw at Wimbledon.

 At Wimbledon, two weeks after graduating from La Jolla Country Day School, she became the second woman qualifier in the tennis Open Era to reach the semifinals.
 It was her second time at Wimbledon, having competed the year before in the Junior Wimbledon Championships.
 Stevenson beat 11th seed Julie Halard in the third round.
 In the fourth round, she saved one match point against Lisa Raymond in a 2–6, 7–6, 6–1 win.
 She then beat Jelena Dokić in three sets in the quarterfinals, before losing to the eventual champion, third seed Lindsay Davenport.
 Stevenson had 57 aces during the fortnight, her serve speed over 120 mph.
 It was the beginning of Stevenson being known for the fastest second serve in the women's game.
 Stevenson's second serve was 105 mph – 115 mph.
 Phil Knight, the co-founder and chairman of Nike, flew to London to personally sign Stevenson to a three-year contract.